 Wheelchair seat width:

 Know the seat width, depth, and height.
 The most common seat width is 18 inches.
 You should allow for at least two inches especially when you were winter clothes.
 This will give you the room required to still fit into the wheelchair.
+The width also is important for tighter hallways, doors, and other spaces that a wider wheelchair may not be able to fit.
+Narrow-style wheelchairs can navigate these areas much easier.

 Wheelchair seat depth: